 Finally, Microsoft has a version of the Type Cover with a biometric Fingerprint ID for $159 (£149, AU$249).
 The new keyboard cover is only available in black and uses to login to the Surface with a fingertip press.
 The scanner can also authorise app purchases from the Windows Store, and because the keyboard is backwards compatible, it can be used with the too.

-Every performance score here, save for PCMark 8 Home, shows a minor increase from the first unit I tested.
-It's a good sign that the Surface Pro 4 was already operating at its peak, except for a battery needed fixing.
+All the performance scores, except for PCMark 8 Home, shows a minor increase from the first unit we tested.
+It’s a good sign that the Surface Pro 4 was already operating at its peak, except for a battery that needed fixing.

 The Surface Pro 4 beat out the 2015 HP Spectre x360 in nearly every test by about 25%.
 As for the 13-inch MacBook Air, its multi-core Geekbench 3 (which tests processors primarily) score is way short of what the Surface Pro 4 reached.

 If you’re curious, the Surface Pro 4 runs Hearthstone (our de facto tablet game) without breaking a sweat at the highest settings – even at an automatically adapted resolution.
 Plus, the color-calibrated display makes every part of Hearthstone’s play area that much more distracting.

 At the end of the day, there isn’t a massive difference between the Surface Pro 4 and its competitors when it comes to everyday performance, though the MacBook Air has a bigger battery.
 If anything, you get slightly better gaming performance on the Surface Pro 4 than the 2015 Spectre x360, though neither are gaming devices.

 Tested on pre-production hardware that we were promised has been scrubbed of its battery woes, the Surface Pro 4 produced far better battery life results than at the onset.
 Unfortunately, they're still well below not only Microsoft's own claims, but what choice rivals are able to put up.